Catalysing Gender Equity 2020 Conference – Change is a Verb

 In January we launched a report called “Barriers to participation in Engineering and the value of interventions to improve diversity”.

-The key finding from the report was that an engineering identity, or at least a modern, realistic one that meets the challenges of the future, is lacking in Australia.
+The key finding from the report was that Australia is lacking a modern, realistic engineering identity that meets the challenges of the future.

 Speaking of schools, we’re also tackling the lack of diversity in school science curricula and resources.

-A fortnight ago we met with the NSW Minister for Education and Early Childhood Learning , who was very supportive and promised to strongly advocate for change.
+A fortnight ago we met with the NSW Minister for Education and Early Childhood Learning, who was very supportive of the issue and promised to strongly advocate for change.

-Last week we followed up with the NSW Education Standards Authority, who have committed to analyse the improvements that need to be made to the curriculum and have a conversation with stakeholders (teachers associations) about proposed changes.
+Last week we followed up with the NSW Education Standards Authority, who have committed to analyse the improvements that need to be made to the curriculum and discuss the proposed changes with stakeholders.

 I hope to report back with good news in a year or two.
 My main question now, is “what else is out there, lurking in the curriculum”?